 Grocery Shopping and Booze…But Why?

 I remember when I first read that one of our local grocery stores was planning on building a small bar and serving beer and wine to grocery shoppers.
 I found it strange and perplexing.
 I had noticed the bar type area they were building, and yet, it never occurred to me that it was actually going to be a bar.
 Silly me, I assumed a grocery store might be building bar type seating for cooking demonstrations or something.
 Then I read the story in our local little paper.
 My mind immediately went to the numerous car accidents that already happen in this area on a daily basis.
 It went to our older population who tend to be on medications that might not mix well with alcohol.
 It went to who really needs a glass of vino or a beer to gather food for your home?
-Mostly, my mind went to the people I see every day trying to build a new life of recovery from substance abuse.
+Mostly, my mind went to the people I see every day trying to build a new life of recovery from substance addiction.

 But We Can’t Coddle Them!
 Reality is Rough